daviddalpiaz/appliedstats/prob-and-stat.md

 ![](prob-and-stat_files/figure-latex/unnamed-chunk-30-1.pdf)<!-- -->

-Also the sample mean and variance are very close to to what we would expect.
+Also the sample mean and variance are very close to what we would expect.

 ```r